formatjs/formatjs/website/docs/tooling/cli.md

 ## Options

-### `--messages-dir [dir]`

-The target location where the plugin will output a `.json` file corresponding to each component from which React Intl messages were extracted.
-If not provided, the extracted message descriptors will be printed to standard output.

 ### `--out-file [path]`

 The target file path where the plugin will output an aggregated `.json` file of allthe translations from the `files` supplied.
 This flag will ignore `--messages-dir`